6'5": How Many Centimeters? Understanding Height Conversions and Their Importance

 Q: Are there any situations where the imperial system is still used predominantly for height?

-A: The imperial system is still used predominantly in some countries, particularly the United States, and in specific contexts, such as some sporting events where traditional units are still used alongside metric units for reporting purposes.
+A: The imperial system is still used predominantly in some countries, particularly the United States, and in specific contexts, such as some sporting events where traditional units are still used alongside metric units for reporting purposes That's the part that actually makes a difference..

 -